The atomic clocks of the Greenwich Time Service

 Frequency of Cesium in terms of Ephemeris Time.
 W Markowitz, R Glenn Hall, L Essen, JVL Parry, Physical Review Letters (1958)

-The move of the Royal Observatory from Greenwich and Abinger to Herstmonceux took vastly longer than had originally been expected and all the telescopes of the equatrial group had not yet re-entered service when Markowitz began his measurements in 1955.
+The move of the Royal Observatory from Greenwich and Abinger to Herstmonceux took vastly longer than had originally been expected and none of the telescopes of the equatrial group had re-entered service when Markowitz began his measurements in 1955.
 Had a suitable telescope been available and the Time Service relocated earlier, it is entirely possible that a parallel set of observations might have been made at Herstmonceux at the same time.
 A dual rate Moon camera was belatedly installed on the 13-inch Astrographic telescope in June 1958 as part of International Geophysical Year (which was scheduled to run from 1 July 1957, to 31 December 1958).
 It remained in use until 11 January 1961, and according to Leschiutta was able to confirm the results obtained by Markowitz, though no reference was given in his paper.

 The definition of the 'atomic' second.
 Sigfrido Leschiutta, Metrologia 42 (2005)